Earl Fuller: Discography

-Earl Fuller made an impressive number of recordings in a very short time.
-The table below contains all known Earl Fuller recordings, minus non-U.S. issues; some undocumented items may have also been issued on Olympic, Arto or Starr/Gennett, labels incompletely documented in this period.
+Fuller made an impressive number of recordings in a very short time.
+The table below contains all known Earl Fuller recordings, minus non-U.S. issues; some undocumented items may have also been issued on Olympic, Arto, or Starr/Gennett, labels incompletely documented in this period.
 Edison Blue Amberol cylinders are generally identical to the Diamond Disc issues, though takes may vary.
-Victor 18395 was announced, but ultimately not released.
+Victor 18395 was announced but ultimately not released.
 Fuller is also credited as a director and/or manager on some Pathé recordings by Joseph Samuels' Orchestra, but his connection to these items remains uncertain.